-As of June 30, 2015, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant was approximately \$695,502,434 (based on a closing sale price of \$24.20 per share as reported for the NASDAQ Global Select Market on June 30, 2015).
+As of June 30, 2016, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of voting and nonvoting common equity held by non-affiliates of the registrant was approximately \$262,199,821 (based on a closing sale price of \$9.03 per share as reported for the NASDAQ Global Select Market on June 30, 2016).
+Shares of common stock held by each executive officer and director and by each other person who may be deemed to be an affiliate of the Registrant have been excluded from this computation.
+The determination of affiliate status for this purpose is not necessarily a conclusive determination for other purposes.

-The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of February 10, 2016 was 28,844,206.
+The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding as of February 10, 2017 was 29,208,481.